 A global community

-Whether you are a graduate of the MILE, TRAIL+, Doctoral School or CAS/DAS programmes, or if you attended the Summer Academy, we'd love to hear your story and publish an interview with you in our Alumni Profiles series.
+Whether you are a graduate of the MILE, TRAIL+, Doctoral School or CAS/DAS programmes, or if you attended the Summer or Winter Academy, we'd love to hear your story and publish an interview with you in our Alumni Profiles series.
 Contact the WTI Communications team to see how you can share your story with current and future WTI students.

 You can find our series of interviews with alumni here.